Krassnig/krassnig.dev/blog/you-might-not-need-a-use-effect-async-hook.md

 }
 ```

-Inside the async function you can either test whether the signal has been aborted or subscribe to the `abort` event depending on your use case.
+In async functions, you either have the option to test whether the signal has been aborted or subscribe to the `abort` event.
-You should prefer the latter if possible.
+If feasible, prefer the latter.
-The example below is implemented by subscribing to the `'abort'` event, but it is quite complicated.
+The example below demostrates how a promise could be implemented by subscribing to an `'abort'` event.
+However, as you can see it is quite complicated and easy to get wrong.

 ```typescript
 export const delay = (milliSeconds: number, signal: AbortSignal): Promise<void> => {